Elections in Canada: 2022 Quebec proposed electoral reform

 CAQ François Legault was elected on a promise to reform the electoral system within a year of his victory in 2018.
 On September 25, 2019, Minister of Justice Sonia LeBel presented Bill 39, An Act to establish a new electoral system which aims to replace the First-past-the-post electoral system in favour of a mixed-member proportional representation system.
 According to the bill, the National Assembly would have kept 125 members.
 Of the 125 members, 80 would have been elected by receiving a plurality of votes in single-member districts matching the 78 federal ridings with the addition of 2 unique districts: Îles-de-la-Madeleine and Ungava).
 The remaining 45 members would have been chosen according to their order in a regional party list.
-All 17 regions of Québec would have been guaranteed at least one MNA.
+All 17 regions of Quebec would have been guaranteed at least one MNA.

 Bill 39 was intended to be debated in the legislature before June 2021.
 The bill's implementation would have been contingent on popular support expressed in a referendum held on the same day as the general election.
 Was this referendum successful, then the first legislature to be elected under mixed-member proportional would have been the 44th, in October 2026 at the latest.
 On April 28, 2021, Justice Minister LeBel informed a legislative committee hearing that the government would not move forward with a referendum on electoral reform in 2022.
 LeBel blamed the COVID-19 pandemic for altering the government's timeline and could not commit to providing an alternate date for the referendum, effectively ending discussions about electoral reform in Quebec.

+2025 Yukon electoral reform plebiscite

+Following the final report from the citizen's assembly on electoral reform, the territorial government announced on September 19, 2024, that a plebiscite on adopting instant-runoff voting would be held simultaneously with the 2025 general election.
+The opposition Yukon Party reiterated its stance that changes to Yukon's electoral system should have to go through a referendum, while expressing its preference for first-past-the-post voting.
+The Yukon NDP was for the plebiscite while the Yukon Liberal Party was neutral on the matter.

+According to preliminary results, the plebiscite recorded a majority in favour of switching to ranked-choice voting, with 56.18% in favour and 43.82% opposed.
+The Yukon Party government has not taken steps to change from FPTP.